User65k/async-acme/README.md

 ```

 # Examples
-These query certs from Let's Encrypts Staging endpoint.
+These query certs from Let's Encrypt's Staging endpoint.
 In order for them to work you need to change the email and domain from `example.com` to your own.

 1. Hyper server with rustls: `cargo run --example hyper_rustls --features="hyper_rustls"`